Unpacking Chamath Palihapitiya’s SPAC deals for Latch and Sunlight Financial – TechCrunch

 New York-based Latch sells “LatchOS,” a hardware and software system that works in buildings where access and amenities matter.
 Latch’s hardware works with doors, sensors and internet connectivity.

-The company has raised a number of private rounds, including a $126 million deal in August of 2019 which valued the company at $454.3 million on a post-money basis, according to PitchBook data.
+The company has raised a number of private rounds, including a $126 million deal in August of 2019 that valued the company at $454.3 million on a post-money basis, according to PitchBook data.
 The company raised another $30 million in October of 2020, though its final private valuation is not known.

 As Chamath tweeted this morning, Latch is merging with TS Innovation Acquisitions Corp, or $TSIA.
 The SPAC is associated with Tishman Speyer, a commercial real estate investor.
 You can see the synergies, as Latch’s products fit into the commercial real estate space.

-Note: Update: Adding some clarity here, the above are “booked” revenues, which I’ve made more clear, not actual revenues.
-Its net revenues, better known as actual revenues, were $18 million, with $14 million of that coming from hardware.
-So, today, the company is certainly more hardware-heavy than I first thought.
-Damn non-S-1 filings!